lysmarfreitas/Data-Pipelines-With-Airflow/README.md

 - For Schema, choose public to create a new table based on that schema.

-- Enter one of the create tables statement, like the following, in the query editor window and choose Run to create a new table.
+- Enter one of the create tables statements in the query editor window and choose Run to create a new table.

-CREATE TABLE public.artists (
-	artistid varchar(256) NOT NULL,
-	name varchar(256),
-	location varchar(256),
-	lattitude numeric(18,0),
-	longitude numeric(18,0)
-)

 - Choose Clear.

-- Repeat the last two steps for other tables statements
+- Repeat the last two steps for other tables statements.

+### 4.2 Configure the DAG
+Using __script udac_example_dag.py__, I added default parameters according to these guidelines

+- The DAG does not have dependencies on past runs
+- On failure, the task are retried 3 times
+- Retries happen every 5 minutes
+- Catchup is turned off
+- Do not email on retry

+In addition, I configured the task dependencies so that after the dependencies are set, the graph view follows the flow shown in the image below.

+### 4.3 Build the operators
+To complete the project, I needed to build four different operators, using the following scripts, that will stage the data, transform the data, and run checks on data quality:

+- __stage_redshift.py -__ Operator to read files from S3 and load into Redshift staging tables

+- __load_fact.py -__ Operator to load the fact table in Redshift

+- __load_dimension.py -__ Operator to read from staging tables and load the dimension tables in Redshift

+- __data_quality.py -__ Operator for data quality checking